cuba-platform/ldap-addon/README.md

 ```

-7. Specify the following properties in the `web-app.properties` file:
+Then, specify the following properties in the `web-app.properties` file:

 ```properties
 cuba.web.standardAuthenticationUsers = admin,anonymous